msravan/tailRecursion-in-scala/README.md

-# tailRecursion-in-scala
-Tail Recursion in scala:
+# Tail Recursion in scala:

 If a function calls itself as it's last action, the function's stack frame can be reused.
 This is known as Tail recursion.
 Tail recursion functions are iterative process.